leerob/dart-react-todo/README.md

 Last build is always accessible on http://goofy-colden-2480f1.netlify.com
 ```

 That's it!
 We can modify the settings for our site to change the site name.
-You can view the deployed todo app at https://dart-react-todo.netlify.com/. **Note**: This will create a `.netlify` file which you might want to commit for your application.
+You can view the deployed todo app at https://dart-react-todo.netlify.com/.

 ### Additional Resources